Feline arterial thromboembolism: Therapy

 Treatment of arterial thromboembolism in cats consists of pain management, prevention of further clot formation, and treatment of heart failure, if necessary.
 Intensive medical care is usually required for three days before treatment can be continued at home.

-To reduce pain, administration of potent analgesics is indicated, with opioid analgesics such as levomethadone or fentanyl being the most effective.
-However, both agents are not approved for use in cats in the EU and must therefore be redirected in the sense of a therapeutic emergency.
+To reduce pain, administration of potent analgesics is indicated, with opioid analgesics, such as levomethadone or fentanyl, being the most effective.
+However, neither agent is approved for use in cats in the EU and must therefore be repurposed in the case of a therapeutic emergency.
 In addition, fentanyl is only effective for about 30 minutes, while levomethadone is effective for about 5 hours, based on data for dogs, which limits further treatment at home.
-Continuous drip infusion with the combination of fentanyl and lidocaine has been described.
-Lidocaine, in addition to its analgesic effect, also protects to some extent against damage caused by reopening of the occluded vessel (reperfusion injury).
+Continuous drip infusion of the combination of fentanyl and lidocaine has been described.
+Lidocaine, in addition to its analgesic effect, can also provide a degree of protection against damage caused by reopening of the occluded vessel (reperfusion injury).
 However, the therapeutic range of lidocaine in cats is very narrow; as little as 6 mg/kg can be lethal.
 The only opioid analgesic approved for cats, buprenorphine, does not have sufficient analgesic effect for initial treatment, at least not when there is total occlusion of both external iliac arteries.
 It can be used for continuing treatment at home, especially since it can be easily administered through the oral mucosa and has a duration of action of about 8 hours.
 Non-opioid analgesics do not provide adequate pain relief and may increase circulatory disturbances in animals, causing renal or gastrointestinal damage.
-Only metamizole is suitable for subsequent further treatment.
+Only metamizole is suitable for subsequent treatment.